 Indoor rowing machines are designed to simulate the resistance you face.
 This resistance forces you to work your muscles harder.

 As a result, oxygen is actually robbed from your muscles and they are pushed harder than during aerobic conditions.
 This is what helps them to get stronger over time.

 The harder you work out, the more you are pushing yourself to achieve anaerobic benefits.
-But you can’t push yourself to the limit all the time, so you’ll also see some aerobic benefits of rowing machine workouts, too.
+But you can’t push yourself to the limit all the time.
+Therefore, you’ll also see some aerobic benefits, too.

 Rowing is kind of a two-for-one workout, combining the benefits of lifting and running.
 You’ll test your muscular and cardiovascular endurance and strength, making you stronger and more efficient over time.

 The rowing machine is great for working on your cardio to build endurance.

 You may feel exhausted at first.
 But if you keep at it, you will gain increased stamina and huge boost in your metabolism.
 Hence, it will give you more energy in the long-term.

 To be more specific, long training on a rowing machine affects your body fluid and mass levels in a positive way, while your blood parameters remain pretty much the same.
 Over time, you will get fitter and have more drive to do the things you love!

 There are special breathing techniques for professional rowers designed for achieving the highest performance.